 Air Tap is the national carrier of Portugal

 The summer sun is very intense, and the heat may be too, much for young children.
 Spring and autumn are less crowded, and the weather may be much better suited for younger children.
 The streets of Albufeira are cobbled and hilly, which makes it very difficult for small wheeled prams.

 Branded items, named products and medicines are very expensive in Portugal, it is always advisable to bring them from your home country as they will cost significantly more in Portugal.
 Sunblock, suntan lotions and after sun treatments are unbelievably expensive in Portugal, remember to pack them!

-Pharmacists should be the first point of contact for minor illness or aliments, as they provide a wide selection of services and can dispense most medications or at least direct you to the right services.
-Always have sufficient travel insurance, never skimp on this as unexpected emergencies do occur.
+Pharmacists should be the first point of contact for minor illness or ailments, as they provide a wide selection of services and can dispense most medications or at least direct you to the right services.
+Always have sufficient travel insurance, never skimp on this as, unexpected emergencies do occur.

-Albufeira is only 35km from Faro airport but taxi transfers can be very expensive and public transport is generally too difficult for an exhausted family.
+Albufeira is only 35km from Faro airport, but taxi transfers can be very expensive, and public transport is generally too demanding for an exhausted family.
 It is advisable to pre-book an airport-hotel transfer before heading to Portugal.

-Zoomarine is a combination of water park and sea life zoo, which has a well-cared for pod of Dolphins.
-There are daily displays including the dolphins, seals, sealions and a selection of birds of prey.
-In the water park there are water slides a wave beach and rapids.
-The day trip will be loved by the children but parents may balk at the ticket prices.
+Zoomarine is a combination of waterpark and sea life zoo, which has a well-cared-for pod of dolphins.
+There are daily displays including the dolphins, seals, sea lions and a selection of birds of prey.
+In the waterpark, there are water slides, a wave beach and rapids.
+The day trip will be loved by the children, but parents may baulk at the ticket prices